1. Jainism was founded by__________.

 Explanation: Jain art emphasized non-violence and ascetic ideals.

-67. The famous Jain caves at Udayagiri and Khandagiri are located in:
+67. The famous Jain caves at Udayagiri and Khandagiri are located in__________.

 A) Odisha